Loki-Astari/geeky-nextjs/content/posts/C++WrapperforSocket.md

 ServerSocket   server(8080);                          // Create a listening connection while(true)
 {
-    DataSocket      accept  = server.accept();            // Wait for a clinet to connect ProtocolSimple  acceptSimple(accept);                 // Knows how to send/recv a message over a socket
+    DataSocket      accept  = server.accept();        // Wait for a client to connect ProtocolSimple  acceptSimple(accept);             // Knows how to send/recv
+                                                      // a message over a socket

     std::string message;
     acceptSimple.recvMessage(message);